Risk Management

 3/5

-Ostendio MyVCM is a multi-tenant GRC platform targeting MSPs, vCISOs, and security advisors who manage compliance programs across multiple client organizations simultaneously.
-Its breadth of framework coverage—313+ regulations—is genuinely impressive, but its architecture and go-to-market positioning make it a better fit for advisory shops than for a seed-stage startup building its first SOC 2.
-Founders evaluating it as a direct-use tool should weigh that mismatch carefully before committing.
+Ostendio MyVCM is a multi-tenant GRC platform targeting managed service providers and mid-market organizations that need to manage compliance programs across multiple clients or business units.
+With support for 300+ frameworks and a workflow-driven approach to evidence collection, it offers genuine depth — but its architecture and positioning make it a better fit for service providers than for a seed-stage startup chasing its first SOC 2.

 GRC Review editorial desk